rmosolgo/graphql-ruby/readme.md

   name "Campsite"
   description "A place where you can set up camp" self.fields = {
-    id:       field.integer!(:id, "The unique ID of this object"),
+    id:       field(type: !type.Int, desc: "The unique ID of this object"),
-    facility: field(FacilityEnum, :facility, "The setup of this campsite"), }
+    facility: field(type: FacilityEnum, desc: "The setup of this campsite"), }
 end